U.S. Marines Can Benefit from Highly-Portable Fabric Buildings

 - December 15, 2015

-- Category: Fabric Buildings, Military
+- Category: Military, Military Shelter Systems

 In combat zones, the security and safety of a military base is of extreme importance.
 However, since many of these bases are not permanent, and must be moved to new locations fairly frequently, portability of the base itself may become a critical factor.